Dorsey Levens

-Herbert Dorsey Levens (born May 21, 1970) is an American former professional football player who was a running back in the National Football League (NFL).
-He was drafted by the Green Bay Packers in the fifth round (149th overall) of the 1994 NFL Draft.
+Herbert Dorsey Levens (born May 21, 1970) is an American former professional football player who was a running back in the National Football League (NFL), primarily for the Green Bay Packers.
+He played college football for the Notre Dame Fighting Irish and later the Georgia Tech Yellow Jackets.
+Levens was selected by Green Bay in the fifth round of the 1994 NFL draft.
 He helped the Packers win the Vince Lombardi Trophy in Super Bowl XXXI against the New England Patriots.
-He played college football at Notre Dame and later Georgia Tech.

 In his career, Levens also played for the Philadelphia Eagles and New York Giants.
 While playing for the Packers, he rushed for 1,000 or more yards twice and was selected to the Pro Bowl after the 1997 season.

-Early years
+Early life

-Levens was born in Syracuse, New York and first attended Nottingham High School (Syracuse, New York), then Notre Dame.
+Levens was born in Syracuse, New York and first attended Nottingham High School, then Notre Dame.
 However, he found himself in competition with Ricky Watters, Jerome Bettis, Rodney Culver, Reggie Brooks, and Anthony Johnson, all of whom would play in the NFL, at running back.
 Levens eventually earned the starting spot, but injured his knee before the season started.

 The next year, he transferred to Georgia Tech, where—after sitting out a year—he set a school record by averaging 7.2 yards-per-carry.
 In his senior season, he was voted First-team All-ACC.
 He rushed for 823 yards and scored eight touchdowns that season.